All Episodes

 Correct.

-More Pink people are on the way.
+More people are on the way.

-They hadn't uh been given their formal assignment yet, and they haven't communicated that information back to us yet.
+They hadn't been given their formal assignment yet, and they haven't communicated that information back to us yet.

-Well, it's it's a it's a multi multitude of of capabilities.
+Well, it's a multitude of capabilities.

 All right, terrific.

-Maurice Luque, thanks for being with us from standing.
+Maurice Luque, thanks for being with us.

 Go ahead.